-Purpose
+1. Purpose

-The purpose of this Charter is to set out the nature, role, responsibility, status and authority of internal auditing within the South Somerset District Council, and to outline the scope of internal audit work.
+The purpose of this Charter is to set out the nature, role, responsibility, status and authority of internal auditing within the Council - South Somerset DC, and to outline the scope of internal audit work.

-Approval
+2. Approval

 The Internal Audit Charter is reviewed each year by the Audit Committee to confirm it remains accurate and up to date.
-It was last reviewed by the Audit Committee at its meeting on the 23rd February 2012.
+It was last reviewed by the Committee at its meeting on the 22nd August 2013.

-Provision of Internal Audit Services
+3. Provision of Internal Audit Services

-The internal audit service is provided by the South West Audit Partnership (SWAP) on a 5 year contract expiring on 31 March, 2015.
-This charter should be read in conjunction with the Trading Agreement, which forms part of the legal agreement between the SWAP partners.
+The internal audit service is provided by the South West Audit Partnership Limited (SWAP).
+SWAP is a Local Authority controlled company.
+This charter should be read in conjunction with the Service Agreement, which forms part of the legal agreement between the SWAP partners.

-The budget for the provision of the internal audit service is determined by the Council, in conjunction with the SWAP Partnership Board.
-The general financial provisions are laid down in the legal agreement, including the level of financial contribution by the Council, and may only be amended by unanimous agreement of the Partnership Board.
+The budget for the provision of the internal audit service is determined by the Council, in conjunction with the Members Meeting (represented by a Councillor from each of the 12 Partners).
+The general financial provisions are laid down in the legal agreement, including the level of financial contribution by the Council, and may only be amended by unanimous agreement of the Members Meeting.
 The budget is based on an audit needs assessment that was carried out when determining the Council's level of contribution to SWAP.
-This is reviewed each year by the S151 Officer (Assistant Director - Finance and Corporate Services) in consultation with the Head of Internal Audit Partnership.
+This is reviewed each year by the S151 Officer in consultation with the Chief Executive of SWAP.